Totomosic/Ablaze2/Ablaze/src/Convention.md

 	STRUCTS:
-		Must expose at least one public member to be declared as a struct
+		Must expose at least one public member to be declared as a struct Structs do not need to inherit from Object

 	CLASSES:
 		Cannot expose any public members or public static members